alexanderthegreat96/discord-nadeshot/README.md

 ---

 #### Example Configuration for `multi-bot.json`

-Here’s an example of how to structure your `multi-bot.json` file:
+Heres an example of how to structure your `multi-bot.json` file:

 ```json
 {